Tempest1000/PSAdmin/readme.md

 Once the text input component has been created it can be used in the AuthorForm like this.

-Add a reference to the component
+Add a reference to the component:

 ````
 var Input = require('../common/textInput');